Vandivier/gemini-fullstack-adk-quickstart/README.md

 2. install the backend and front end
 3. activate the backend uv venv, as mentioned in backend/README.md
 4. from this root dir, with the uv venv active, `make dev`
+5. verify servers are running on ports 5173 (frontend) and 8000 (backend)
+    a. if this is not the case, consider running `make cleanup`
-5. visit the UI at the location given in the CLI as a result of (2)
+6. visit the UI at the location given in the CLI as a result of (2)

 a prompt I like to use to prove the model is connecting to the web is `what day of the week is today?`